ProfilePic

 Non-conforming loans are types of mortgage loans are not eligible for insurance through government programs due to the nature of the property.
 Private lenders provide non-conforming loans that meet their approval requirements and become part of their investment portfolios.
 The loans are generally too difficult to sell on secondary markets because they tend to be riskier for investors and follow different underwriting guidelines.

-If you’ve filed bankruptcy in the past, you may be disqualified when it comes to applying for a conforming loan.
+If you’ve filed for bankruptcy in the past, you may be disqualified when it comes to applying for a conforming loan.
 However, a non-conforming loan may be an alternative option for you.

 How Non-Conforming Loans Work